 Direct Contact with clients

-- Individual Therapy.
+Individual Therapy.
 Each intern will be expected to carry ten to twelve on-going cases.
 Clients are generally seen once a week or less frequently depending on the needs of the client.
 Sessions take place at the Counseling Center.
-Interns will learn how to adjust the therapy frame according to treatment length, and will have the opportunity to work with students in short (6-8 sessions), moderate length (up to 20 sessions) and, less frequently, longer term (up to the full year) therapy.
-The number of sessions that a student is seen depends upon his/her own needs and the capacity of the center.
+Interns will generally work in a shorter term model, but they will also work with a few students for moderate length (up to 20 sessions) and, less frequently, longer term (up to the full year) therapy.
+The number of sessions that a student is seen depends upon their needs and the capacity of the center.

-- Emergency/Walk-In Assessment/Crisis On-Call.
-The Counseling Center provides Urgent Care/Walk-In services for students who are in need of immediate assistance.
+Emergency/Drop-In Assessment/Crisis On-Call.
+The Counseling Center provides Urgent Care/Drop-In services for students who are in need of immediate assistance.
 Each intern covers one two-hour shift per week, along with a staff member who serves both as a partner in Urgent Care and as an additional support/consultant for the intern.
 Additionally, the center staff rotates on-call coverage responsibility throughout the year.
 Interns will be expected to take part in this rotation.
 Back-up supervision during these hours is built into the structure of the schedule.
 Supervision of the interns' crisis intervention work will be provided in conjunction with their intake and assessment supervision.
-Seminar topics on crisis management are also included throughout the Orientation Phase and in various seminars, particularly the Counseling Center Clinical Issues Seminar.
+Seminar topics on crisis management are also included throughout the Orientation Phase and in various seminars.

-- Group Therapy.
-Interns will be given the opportunity to co-lead a year-long process-oriented Psychotherapy group with a staff member.
-They will also co-lead an additional semester-long group with another staff member.
+Group Therapy.
+Interns will be given the opportunity to co-lead a year-long process-oriented psychotherapy group with a staff member.
+They will also co-lead an additional semester-length group with another staff member.
 The semester length group can be one of several groups that are organized around a theme, such as International Students, Stress Management or Sexual Assault/Abuse Survivors.

 Additional Clinical Activities

-Intern supervision is regularly scheduled and sufficient relative to the intern's professional responsibility assuring, at a minimum, that a full-time intern will receive 4 hours of supervision per week, at least 2 hours of which will include individual supervision.
+Intern supervision is regularly scheduled to ensure, at a minimum, that full-time interns will receive 4 hours of supervision per week, at least 2 hours of which will include individual supervision.
 Interns meet with individual and group supervisors each week.
-Five and a half or six hours of supervision are provided in the following areas:
+Four and a half to six hours of supervision are provided in the following areas:

-- Individual Supervision of Individual Therapy Clients.
+Individual Supervision of Individual Therapy Clients.
 Each intern will have two clinical supervisors for individual therapy cases.
 Each supervisor will work with the intern for five to six cases, and one supervisor will supervise intake and crisis intervention sessions.
-Each supervisor will provide an hour a week of supervision.
+Each supervisor will provide one hour of weekly supervision.

-- Individual Supervision of Group Therapy.
+Individual Supervision of Group Therapy.
 Supervision of the intern's work as a group therapist will be provided by the group co-leader.
+One half-hour of supervision is provided for each group interns co-facilitate.

 Cultural Competency Seminar.
-The Cultural Competency Seminar is a nine month weekly seminar intended to enhance one's clinical skills in working with diverse groups.
+The Cultural Competency Seminar is a nine-month weekly seminar intended to enhance one's clinical skills in working with diverse groups.
 The seminar is designed to be both experiential and didactic.
-The aim of the seminar is to create a safe space to learn and dialogue about issues of diversity and how to incorporate this knowledge into clinical work.
+The aim of the seminar is to create a brave space to learn and dialogue about issues of diversity and how to incorporate this knowledge into clinical work.

 Outreach and Consultation Seminar.
 The Outreach and Consultation Training is intended to provide the intern with a strong grounding in outreach and consultation in a university counseling center setting.
 The training incorporates discussion of readings in theoretically and empirically based literature as well as numerous varied experiential activities in order to provide interns with an understanding of the role and function of outreach and consultation in a university counseling center setting.
 Interns will receive instruction on program design; program facilitation; program evaluation and learning outcomes;and consultation relationships in a university counseling center setting.

-Clinical Issues Seminar.
-The Counseling Center Clinical Issues Seminar focuses on improving clinical skills specifically needed to function effectively in a higher education mental health setting.
-Specifically, this seminar will provide training to strengthen skills in assessment and diagnosis, clinical referrals and development of a referral base, crisis/emergency assessment and intervention, and systemic understanding of mental health issues in higher education and professional standards and ethics.
+Clinical and Professional Issues Seminar.
+This seminar is designed to both improve the clinical skills specifically needed to function effectively in a higher education mental health setting as well as enhance their professional development as psychologists.
+The emphasis of the seminar will change from week to week, alternating between a clinical focus and looking at professional identity.
+Training related to strengthen skills in assessment and diagnosis, clinical referrals and development of a referral base, crisis/emergency assessment and intervention, and systemic understanding of mental health issues in higher education and professional standards and ethics will be provided.
+Additionally, issues of career identity, professional opportunities, continued training and learning, options for employment settings after graduation, and work-life role management will be discussed.

 Training Director Meeting.
-Interns will meet with the Assistant Director for Training approximately twice per month throughout their training year.
+Interns will meet with the Assistant Director for Training weekly throughout their training year.
 These meetings will provide an opportunity to address professional development, transitions throughout the internship year and any questions or concerns that arise for interns.

 Staff Development Seminar.
 Time is reserved weekly for staff and interns to meet to address a variety of training and professional development issues.
 The content of these meetings varies and may include discussion of clinical issues, intern presentations, guest speakers, and trainee review meetings (e.g., consultation among those who supervise externs, including interns providing supervision to externs).